-Register for your 2017 AP exams HERE.
+Register for your 2018 AP exams by clicking on the link below.
 All students must register online by Feb.
-22. Register carefully and read the information as you go.
+20. Register carefully and read the information as you go.

 Advanced Placement Program